chasedurrett/noDB-project-subscription-tracker/subscription-tracker-app/README.md

     - The subscriptions array will display the type of service
     - The subscriptions array will display the due date for payment of the service
 - Once a new subscription is created we will push that to the subscriptions array
+- We want to be able to delete a subscription service from the subscriptions array

 ### Endpoints